DR. ARIADNE ANGULO. IUCN SSC Amphibian Specialist Group Co-Chair

 ———

 SALLY WREN.
-IUCN SSC Amphibian Specialist Group Conservation Planning Officer
+IUCN SSC Amphibian Specialist Group Co-Chair

 The main focus of Sally’s role as ASG’s Conservation Planning Officer since 2013 is the update of the global Amphibian Conservation Action Plan (ACAP).
 Sally is also co-facilitator of the ASG Species Conservation Planning Working Group and is the ASG Secretariat Lead Contact on the subjects of translocations and captive management.
 Prior to working with the ASG Sally spent several years at the Zoological Society of London; there she worked on IUCN Red List assessments of freshwater fish and reptile species for the Red List Index, helped develop the EDGE Amphibians conservation initiative, and managed both the EDGE Fellows Programme and ZSL’s Mongolia Programme.
 Sally has a BSc in Zoology from Imperial College London, an MSc in Conservation from University College London, and is currently working towards a PhD at the University of Otago, which focuses on improving conservation methods for amphibians, with particular emphasis on effective conservation planning and translocations. swren[at]amphibians.org.